IMiraz/FullStack-MyBurger-React.Redux/README.md

 ## Scripts
 for starting please make sure that you have config file othwise it's don't working
-- `npm run run dev` Start server in production environment
+- `yarn start` Start server in development environment